lbenezriravin/lihu-ansible/README.md

 ```

 The `-K` flag will prompt you for the password for local privilege escalation, which is
 necessary for many tasks.
-The playbook that includes every playbook in order is called
-`everything.yml`.

-If a task is hanging, there's a good chances you typed the password incorrectly and
+If a task is hanging, there's a good chances you typed the
-Ansible is hanging at a sudo prompt.
+password incorrectly and Ansible is hanging at a sudo prompt.

+Some playbooks take arguments.
+Specify parameters with `-e key=val`.
+These parameters
+are documented at the top of each play.

+The playbook that includes every playbook in order is called `everything.yml`.